Kotlin/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST STARTS_WITH -->

 We have not seen the [CancellationException] stack trace printed on the console before.
-That is because inside a cancelled coroutine `CancellationException` is a considered a normal reason for coroutine completion.
+That is because inside a cancelled coroutine `CancellationException` is considered to be a normal reason for coroutine completion.
 However, in this example we have used `withTimeout` right inside the `main` function.

 Because cancellation is just an exception, all the resources will be closed in a usual way.